Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Introduction

 The Laplace method~\cite{ghosh2006introduction} approximations the posterior using a multivariate Gaussian with a mean specified by the MAP estimate and a covariance matrix given by the negative inverse Hessian of the logarithm of the posterior.
 This approximation is capable of quantifying some of the epistemic uncertainty, albeit it is acceptable only in the cases where the posterior has a unique maximum and is shaped like a Gaussian.

 More sophisticated approaches involve exploring the posterior by sampling through Markov chain Monte Carlo (MCMC)~\cite{bishop:2006:PRML, jones2021markov, laloy2012high} sampling methods.
 MCMC generates a sequence of samples from a proposal distribution which are accepted or rejected according to an acceptance ratio.
 The final samples form a Markov chain that is ergodic with respect to the desired posterior.
 MCMC requires repeated evaluations of the underlying physical model, which raises the computing overhead.
 This computational cost can be overcome by replacing the physical model with a computationally inexpensive surrogate.
 Surrogates are built, for example, using Gaussian process regression (GPR)~\cite{martin2005use, bilionis2012multi, bilionis2013multi, chen2015uncertainty, tripathy2016gaussian, bilionis2013solution}, Polynomial chaos expansion (PCE)~\cite{najm2009uncertainty, eldred2009comparison, xiu2002wiener}, Deep neural networks (DNNs)~\cite{karumuri2020simulator, zhu2018bayesian,tripathy2018deep}.
 Note that surrogate models introduce additional epistemic uncertainty, an issue that can be addressed using the theory developed in~\cite{bilionis2013solution}.
 MCMC is not without its issues.
 For instance, as the number of parameters increases; the generated Markov chain may take impractically long times to converge~\cite{van2018simple, papamarkou2019challenges}.
+In ~\cite{wang2004bayesian}, an MCMC-based Bayesian approach was applied to solve an inverse heat conduction problem.
+Authors of~\cite{lieberman2010parameter, cui2016scalable, chen2016sparse} proposed projection-based reduced-order models for accelerating the computation of Bayesian inverse problems using MCMC.